OutSystems/docs-product/src/deliver-mobile/generate-and-distribute-your-mobile-app/publish-your-mobile-android-application-to-the-google-play-store.md

 To generate the Android App Package in the Service Studio, perform the following steps:

 1. Go to the app detail screen of the mobile application for which you want to generate the mobile application package.
-Open the **Native Platforms** tab.
+Open the **Distribute** tab.

-1. Click on the **CONFIGURE ANDROID APP** button or the Android cog icon button if you've already generated a previous Android app.
+1. Click on the **Generate Android App** button, or the Android cog icon button if you've already generated a previous Android app.

     ![Configure Android App Menu](images/ss-native-platforms-tab-android2.png)

-1. In the Build type dropdown, select the **Release** option.
+1. In the **Build type** list, select the **Release** option.

-1. Keep the default app identifier assigned by OutSystems or write your own (matching reverse domain name notation, e.g. com.domain.appname).
+1. Keep the default app identifier assigned by OutSystems or write your own (matching reverse domain name notation, for example, **com.domain.appname**).

 1. Select the keystore to sign your app and introduce the passwords.
 If you don't have a keystore to sign your Android apps, [check here](more-information-on-generating-and-distributing-mobile-apps.md#For_Android) how to do it.